 The Great Train Robbery (1903) Director: Edwin Stanton Porter

+Trains, guns, cowboys, villains, and a high-octane heist –early cinema still manages to thrill!
 The Great Train Robbery is a foundational triumph in the history of American film pioneering.
-In particular, the closing scene which showcases a point-blank gunshot is famous the world over, having been a shock to audiences in its heyday.
+In particular, the film’s closing scene directly confronts the audience as a point-blank gunshot is fired into the faces of the audience.
+This scene became famous the world over, having been a shock to audiences in its heyday.
 It has been alluded to in many other films including Martin Scorsese’s Goodfellas (1990) and Ridley Scott’s American Gangster (2007).